-Sick time will be limited to 2.72 hours accrued per pay-period and may accumulate up to thirteen (13) weeks of paid sick time.
+Sick time will be limited to 2.72 hours accrued per pay-period and may accumulate up to twelve (12) weeks of paid sick time.
 The Employer may request medical documentation to substantiate the need for paid sick time.
 Failure to provide acceptable documentation may result in disciplinary action and/or denial of the requested paid sick leave.
-Documentation may be required to release the employee back to full duty without restriction in the event that there is a reasonable basis for concern, or the sick leave exceeds seven (7) days.
+Documentation may be required to release the employee back to full duty without restriction in the event that there is a reasonable basis for concern, or the sick leave exceeds four (4) calendar days.

 Employees on another form of leave are not eligible to accrue sick time until after they have returned to work.
 Sick time may be used in four (4) hour increments.
-In the event of a documented hardship approved by the Human Resources Department, Employees may donate a maximum of two (2) weeks accrued sick leave time to other employees in a rolling twelve (12) months.
+In the event of a documented hardship approved by the Human Resources Department, Employees may donate a maximum of two (2) weeks accrued sick leave time/Vacation time to other employees in a rolling twelve (12) months.
+Donated sick time shall not be used to avoid discipline for attendance.
+The appropriate Director must approve employees already in discipline for attendance to receive donated hours.